-- Act will be through the conduct of the School's employees and other staff members.

-Consequently, the School's staff members must be trained in the principal requirements of the Privacy Act. - There are a number of ways that employees and other staff members should be made aware of the requirements of APP 1 (and the other obligations under the Privacy Act).
-These include raising general awareness by: - (a) circulating the Privacy Policy to all staff and requiring them to acknowledge receipt; - (b) informing staff of the requirements of confidentiality and extending this obligation contractually where necessary; and - (c) holding internal seminars and workshops.
+- 1.22 The key to achieving compliance and ensuring continued compliance with the Privacy Act will be through the conduct of the School's employees and other staff members.
+Consequently, the School's staff members must be trained in the principal requirements of the Privacy Act. - 1.23 There are a number of ways that employees and other staff members should be made aware of the requirements of APP 1 (and the other obligations under the Privacy Act).
+These include raising general awareness by: - (a) circulating the Privacy Policy to all staff and requiring them to acknowledge they have read it; - (b) informing staff of the requirements of confidentiality and extending this obligation contractually where necessary: - (c) holding internal seminars and workshops; and - (d) frequently reminding staff of their privacy obligations in staff meetings or similar (e.g. in a staff meeting at the beginning of each term staff could be verbally reminded of a particular obligation of relevance to them).